 Bare patches on the sides of dam embankments must be reseeded.
-Pollution control dams may be filled with deposition over time.
+Pollution control dams may be filled with deposition over time, thus reducing their capacity.
 The geomembrane of the dam lining system is protected by a cement stabilised soil layer which will allow access into the dam for removal of the deposition.

-9.5.8 Clean Water Storage Dams
+9.6.8 Clean Water Storage Dams